fmartinou/tydom2mqtt/README.md

 TODO (but i've got no more time...) :

 - Fix that annoying code 1006 systematic deconnection after 60s when using local mode (new since december, not before).
+- Fix parsing of cdata msg type (will not crash anymore in the meantime), coming from an action from a alarm remote (and probably other things), we can get which remote had an action on alarm with it.
 - HACS / Docker versions
 - Fork it to a proper Home Assistant integration with clean onboarding
 - Add climate, lights, etc.